 Like AMZ Tracker, Jungle Scout can do a lot more than tell you which products you should consider selling.

-Sellers initially knew Jungle Scout as a Chrome browser ext; today, there is also a feature-rich app available to new and seasoned sellers.
+Sellers initially knew Jungle Scout as a Chrome browser extension; today, there is also a feature-rich app available to new and seasoned sellers.
 I’ve covered all the details in this article.

 Jungle Scout can also provide you with information on prospective products.
 However, I find that the data you receive is far more in-depth.
 Sales performance, competitor data, and product popularity are just some of the metrics used to provide users with detailed data.